 To be eligible for admission to the Partners in Science program, a student must:

 Pathways is a two-week summer experience for rising 10th-grade students.
 This immersive program offers hands-on workshops and guided mini-projects, providing a foundational introduction to scientific research.
 Pathways prepares students for success in the Partners in Science program and beyond by equipping them with essential skills.
 These include scientific inquiry, data collection and analysis, science writing and presentation, collaboration, communication, and STEM career exploration.
-We will be offering 2 cohorts, each 2 weeks long.
+We will be offering two cohorts, each 2 weeks long.
 The dates are Monday - Friday July 13 - 24 and Monday - Friday July 27 - August 6.

 To be eligible for admission to the Pathways program, a student must: